collective/collective.disqus/README.txt

 ..
 WARNING::
    Versions 2.0 and up are not backwards compatible.
-If you are coming from an old version, you'll need to write your own upgrade code
+If you are coming from an old version, you'll need to write your own upgrade code, or simply manually uninstall the old package before installing the new one.

 Configuration
 -------------